Mapping the Ghostly Traces of Abandoned Railroads

 The scar of the New Castle and Frenchtown Railroad barely whispers of the railcars that once barreled through.
 That’s what earned it a place on Andrew Grigg’s map.

-For the past two years, Grigg, a transit enthusiast, has been building an interactive atlas of abandoned railroads.
+For the past several years, Grigg, a transit enthusiast, has been building an interactive atlas of abandoned railroads.
 Using Google Maps, he lays the ghostly silhouettes of the lines over modern aerial imagery.
 His recreation of the 16-mile New Castle and Frenchtown Line crosses state lines and modern highways, marches through suburban housing developments, and passes near a cineplex, a Walmart, and a paintball field.

 To uncover abandoned lines, Grigg consults a visual atlas of historic aerial images that spans decades, draws from railfan brain trusts, and tracks down leads that surface in Facebook groups.
 A scant handful of state transportation departments, including Iowa’s, maintain lists, too.
 If more states did this, Grigg says, his project would be a bit of a lighter lift.

 So far Grigg, who works at a traffic information center in Illinois, has catalogued some 2,500 lines, covering more than 60,000 miles.
 Most crawl across the United States, though there are a few in the United Kingdom, Canada, and Mexico.
-Zoomed out, his interactive map is striped with red, pink, and white lines (with the shade indicating the length).
+Zoomed out, his interactive map is striped with tan, red, and teal lines (with the shade indicating the length).
 Some are mere dashes, others wriggle like worms, some dip or wind, a few meander almost all the way across a state.

 The heft of the U.S. rail network peaked by 1916, according to the Association of American Railroads, and has shrunk steadily ever since.
 Railroads are abandoned for all sorts of reasons, Grigg says.
 The New Castle and Frenchtown, for example, was one of the first to go.
 It was inaugurated in the early 1830s when, due to an opening-day mechanical snafu, the cars were first hauled by horses.
 Locomotives began chugging along it soon after, though service was sometimes snarled by meandering bovines.
 Andrew Jackson, Henry Clay, and Davy Crockett all took rides before the line merged with others and was ultimately just deserted in 1859.
 In the Northeast, the system was overbuilt as competing companies scrambled for a slice of the infrastructure boom, leaving less-favored lines to wither and die.
 Out West, tracks went silent when once-booming industries wobbled or went bust.
 “Many lines were built for mining towns,” Grigg says.
 “Once a mine was no longer profitable, neither was the railroad.”